uml-digitalinitiatives/fc3-camel-indexer/README.md

 This endpoint accepts GET requests of the form /&lt;context&gt;/reindex/&lt;PID&gt;

-The PID supplied is passed onto the configured JMS topic/queue to be indexed.
-No response is given.
+The PID supplied is passed directly into the indexing process.
+Url encoding of the colon is required.
+A ```HTTP/1.1 200 OK``` response is returned regardless of the re-indexing outcome.

 For example:
 ```